Mu-L/Blender_math_anim/README.md

 ![Free Drawing](resources/freedrawing.png)

 **Limitations and Notes:**
-- Remember to `Update Uayer Tree` when you add or delete layers manually.
+- Remember to `Update Layer Tree` when you add or delete layers manually.
+- Remember to exit **Draw** mode when finish drawing.

 ### 4. Morph Anim
 1. Click `Morph Setup` button to config the morph animations.